 From July 2010 through 2011, Ms. Cunningham served as Acting Director of the School of Peace and Conflict Studies (then the Center for Applied Conflict Management).
 She worked with Kent City Council in 2009 and 2010 to discuss strategies to improve student/community relations.
 She served as a member of the May 4 Visitor Center committee and has assisted with a variety of other university projects over the years.

 The greatest source of pride for Ms. Cunningham is the success of her students.
 A number of Ms. Cunningham's students have been recognized for work they've done in her classes through participation in the YES!
 Magazine Writing Competition.
-In Fall 2015, Spring 2018, and Fall 2018, students in her classes were selected as the University Winner for that competition, and had their essays published online.
-In Spring 2019, two students had their essays published as winners in the University category and in the Powerful Voice category, and two others had portions published as "literary gems."
+In Fall 2015, Spring 2018, Fall 2018, and Fall 2019, students in her classes were selected as the University Winner for that competition, and had their essays published online.
+In Spring 2019, two students had their essays published - one as winner in the University category and the other in the Powerful Voice category, and two others had portions published as "literary gems."
 Several other students have had portions of their essays published over the years as "literary gems."

 Ms. Cunningham is a certified Professional in Human Resources and a member of the Society for Human Resource Management.
 She is a member of the Pi Gamma Nu International Honor Society in Social Sciences, the Alpha Kappa Delta International Sociology Honor Society, the American Association of University Professors, and the Virginia State Bar.
+An article she wrote for YES!
+Magazine, “Practicing Awareness: A Living Memorial to Four Slain Kent State Students,” was published online on January 1, 2015, and was listed as one of YES!
+Magazine’s top 10 articles of the 2014-2015 academic year.
 She also authored an article entitled "Kent State and May 4: Lessons Learned, Lesson Forgotten?" which was published in the September/October 2003 edition of Fellowship.
 Ms. Cunningham served as the advisor for the May 4th Task Force from 2005 until early 2010, and has served as faculty advisor for several other student organizations over the years.